vnazz/checkers/README.md

     The way this game works is the user is always red and has the first move.
 To make a move click on a piece and drag it to the desired location and drop it.
 If it is a valid move then the piece will appear there, if not try again.
 Once the user has made his / her move then click and the ai will make its move.
 The game will tell you once someone has won.
 Also, double jumps are required in this game.
+Also a player cannot double jump if the piece is crowned after the first jump.